Purdue-CS193/homework-0-eric-tang-dev/index.md

+# Eric Tang's First CS193 Homework

+## BEST things about CS193
+- Not having to worry about learning Github/Terminal on my own.
+- Minimal HW!
+- Only once a week.
+Very chill class.
+- Weekly PSO/office hours for students

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.